shahmeerdevdex/dramybot/API_DOCUMENTATION.md

   "chat_mode": "dream",
   "feature": "dream_interpretation",
   "last_messages": ["Hello"],
-  "user_prompt": "Interpret this dream: I was flying over a city made of books."
+  "user_prompt": "Interpret this dream: I was swimming in an ocean of stars."
 }
 ```